matrixdex/diabetessubtype/README.md

 HumanGEMlib is a Python library to perform genome-scale analysis on HumanGEM.
 Tested in Jupyter Notebook.

+PyPI package contains HumanGEM XML file but GitHub repository does not.
+It can be downloaded [here](https://github.com/SysBioChalmers/Human-GEM/blob/main/model/Human-GEM.xml).

-See usage.ipynb on [GitHub](https://github.com/matrixdex/diabetessubtype).
+See usage.ipynb for usage.

 ```bash
 pip install humangemlib